Niniii4/spring-karate-demo/README.md

 # ValRaTech Demo for Karate Testing

-A simple Spring Boot app with basic REST endpoints and a minimal frontend, created for practicing API and UI tests using the Karate framework.
+A simple Spring Boot app with basic REST endpoints and a minimal frontend, created for practicing API, Performance and UI tests using the Karate framework.

 ## Features